Mornieur/Rick-And-Morty-Project/README.md

 ### 🌌 Overview

     Dive deep into the captivating realms of the Rick and Morty universe with this interactive web application.
-Crafted meticulously with Next.js and GraphQL, users can explore detailed cards showcasing characters, captivating episodes, and mysterious planets.
+Crafted meticulously with Next.js and GraphQL, users can explore detailed cards showcasing characters, fascinating episodes, and mysterious planets.
 Tailored for everyone - whether you're a seasoned fan or just starting your interdimensional journey - our application promises a sleek, responsive, and intuitive exploration of  the series.

 ### 💡 Features

-    📚 Detailed Cards: Unearth specifics about your favorite characters, recall epic episodes, or wander through alien worlds.
+    📚 Detailed Cards: Unearth specifics about your favorite characters, recall epic episodes or wander through alien worlds.
     💼 Intuitive UI: Seamlessly navigate through the multiverse with a user-friendly interface.
     🌐 Responsive Design: Explore from any device, ensuring a consistent experience whether you're on desktop, tablet, or mobile.

 ### 🛠 Technologies

-To ensure a powerful and seamless user experience, our project incorporates a stack of state-of-the-art technologies:
+To ensure a robust and seamless user experience, our project incorporates a stack of state-of-the-art technologies:

     - Core Development:
         - Next.js - Robust React framework.